-Temporarily disable passive locking by pressing and holding and not the interior door switch with a door open for at least four seconds, or until three chimes are heard.
-Passive locking will then remain disabled until on the interior door is pressed, or until the vehicle is turned on.
+Temporarily disable passive locking by pressing and holding a on the interior door switch with a door open for at least four seconds, or until three chimes are heard.
+Passive locking will then remain disabled until a on the interior door is pressed, or until the vehicle is turned on.